|

 Latin form of Greek Kronos,

-myth name of the Titan father of Zeus,
+of the Titan father of Zeus.

 CUPID:

-Roman myth name of a god of love and son of Venus,
+name of a god of love, the son of Venus.
+He is also known as

 "love."
-His Greek equivalent is Eros,
+His Greek name is Eros,

 meaning "sexual love."